 Don’t fail to discipline your children.
 They won’t die if you spank them.
 Physical discipline may well save them from death.

-What proponents of a figurative rod need to do is demonstrate that the term shebet is used elsewhere in Hebrew literature—and particularly in the writings of Solomon—to refer, in the context of punishment, to something like the kind of discipline they envisage; whether that is having God’s word impressed upon the child, or using timeouts, or whatever.
-Similarly, is there any example of the verb nakah being used with respect to these kinds of things, rather than a physical stick?
+What proponents of a figurative rod need to do is demonstrate that the terms shebet and nakah are used together elsewhere in Hebrew literature—and particularly in the writings of Solomon—to refer, in the same kind of context, to something like the discipline they envisage; whether that is having God’s word impressed upon the child, or using timeouts, or whatever—rather than hitting with an actual stick.
 These are straightforward terms in Hebrew, with straightforward physical meanings—is there any evidence whatsoever that they are being used metaphorically here?

 If not, the prima facie weight of evidence is squarely on the straightforward reading: that hitting one’s children with a physical stick is an appropriate way of punishing them.